-Agriculture Sector Survey Results

-Agriculture, in its many forms, is a critical industry and economic driver for many communities and regions.
+Agriculture Survey Results Agriculture, in its many forms, is a critical industry and economic driver for many communities and regions.
 Internet-connected technology allows agricultural producers to increase yields, reduce expenditures, and access best practices and information impacting the production of America's food.
 However, producers and value-added agricultural industries are generally located in the most rural areas - areas that are most often disconnected from the global economy.
-For operations fortunate enough to have an internet connection, their use of technology has transformed their operations and allows them to contribute to the economic activity of their communities.

-The data below show the connectivity and use of technology among agricultural producers in your community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+For agricultural producers fortunate enough to have an internet connection, their use of technology has transformed the way they work and allows them to contribute to the economic activity of their communities.
+The data below show the connectivity and use of technology among agricultural producers in your community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Jones County represent survey responses collected between February 2021 and May 2021.
-During this time, 40 Jones County facilities from the Agricultural Sector responded to these surveys.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and May 31, 2021.
+Data from Nacogdoches County represent survey responses collected between July and October 2021.
+During this time, 45 Nacogdoches County facilities from the agricultural sector responded.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and October 10, 2021.
 As more communities participate in the Connected program, these figures are likely to change.

-Broadband Adoption in the Agriculture Sector

-This chart shows the percent of agricultural producers that subscribe to various types of broadband services or that are without a connection.
+Broadband Adoption in the Agriculture Sector This chart shows the percentage of agricultural producers that subscribe to various types of broadband services, or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.

-Barriers to Agricultural Broadband Adoption

-This chart shows the primary reason agricultural producers do not or cannot subscribe to broadband.
+Barriers to Agricultural Broadband Adoption This chart shows the primary reason agricultural producers do not or cannot subscribe to broadband.
 The chart compares agriculture operations in the community to those across other participating communities.

-Average Monthly Cost of Internet Service in the Agriculture Sector

-The cost of service can prevent some agricultural facilities from being able to access the internet.
-This chart shows the average reported monthly cost of service among farms in the community compared to those in other Connected communities.
+Average Monthly Cost of Internet Service in the Agriculture Sector The cost of service can prevent some agricultural facilities from being able to access the internet.
+This chart shows the average reported monthly cost of service among farms in the community, compared to those in other Connected communities.

-Technology, coupled with an internet connection, provides a myriad of ways to digitally interact with the world or even those in one's own community.
+Technology, coupled with an internet connection, provides myriad ways to digitally interact with the world or even those in one's own community.
 This chart shows the average frequency with which agricultural producers use digital communications tools.

-This chart shows the frequency with which residents in the community report that they digitally interact with entities in the agriculture sector.
+Digital Interaction This chart shows the frequency with which residents in the community report that they digitally interact with entities in the agriculture sector.
 Examining the digital interaction of residents and the digital communications tools used by agriculture producers can help identify ways to increase the online presence of agriculture producers.

-Agriculture Sector Download Speeds

-Connection speeds can have a major impact on how the internet is used.
-This chart shows the average reported download speed among internet-connected facilities in the community's agriculture sector compared to those in other Connected communities.
+Agriculture Sector Download Speeds reported download speed among internet-connected facilities in the community's agriculture sector, compared to those in other Connected communities.